vufind-org/learning-vufind-book/source/vufindtheme.rst

 7.5 Understanding View Helpers
 ------------------------------

 While it is possible to write large amounts of PHP logic directly into template files, this is generally discouraged, as it makes templates harder to read; the focus of a template should be on presentation rather than logic.
-However, sometimes there is a need to do some complex data processing on a variable before displaying it, or there may be a repetitive task (like rendering a formatted table) that is better done with code than with copy-and-paste.
+However, sometimes there is a need to do some complex data processing on a variable before displaying it, or there may be a repetitive task (like rendering a formatted table) that is better done with reusable code than with copy-and-paste.
 In these situations, a view helper may be useful.

 View helpers are a feature of the laminas-view component – they provide a mechanism for hooking up PHP classes full of logic with your view templates in a concise way.
 The laminas-view component includes a number of useful helpers for common tasks, and VuFind adds many additional specialized options.